joe-getcouragenow/shared/doc/SECURITY.md

 The Architecture is designed to be an End to End secure system.

-See the [sys-core](https://github.com/getcouragenow/packages/tree/master/sys-core) for the code and domain model and the roles and permissions.
+See the [sys-core](https://github.com/getcouragenow/sys/tree/master/sys-core) for the code and domain model and the roles and permissions.

-## Benefits
+## Wire level Security

+Benefits of securing the wire between a users device and the Servers:

 All the ESNI and other related security technologies remedies all the BS security and anonymising aspects.

-100% encrypted and anonymized
+100% encrypted and anonymized.

+We do not want to introduce Wireguard VPN as it tends to expose the user to the WebRTC leak hack.

 Orgs run 100% of their systems fully secure by using the security tools.
 Orgs should run in Iceland.